 Another very common reason why you might see the error message is that you’re connected to a public WiFi that doesn’t support HTTPS or is configured incorrectly.
 Most such WiFi networks will ask you to sign in and agree to terms and conditions before you connect to the internet (because they want to harvest your data and see what you do).
 If a sign-in page doesn’t pop up automatically and you try to visit an HTTPS page – you’ll most likely see an error message.

 To fix it, try going to an HTTP website you trust.
 This should automatically bring up a sign-in page.
 If it doesn’t, you can also try typing 18.104.22.168 into your URL bar.
-Don’t forget: when using public WiFi, it’s essential to use a VPN as snoopers connected on the same network could steal your personal data.
+Don’t forget: when using public WiFi, it’s essential to use a VPN service as snoopers connected on the same network could steal your personal data.

 Another easy fix is clearing your browsing data.
 Your cache may be preventing you from visiting the site.